fbpx

 A Copenhagen canal scene in Denmark

-With a thriving culinary scene, cool Scandinavian design and super accessible arts and culture, Denmark's capital city draws visitors in the millions every year.
 Copenhagen ranks as one of the happiest places in the world to live and it won't take more than a quick stroll along the harbour to understand why.

 Based on the fairy tale of the same name by Danish author Hans Christian Andersen, the Little Mermaid is a Copenhagen icon.
-I have no idea how this figure is guesstimated, but tourist bosses claim that five million photographs are taken of her every single year.

 The Little Mermaid sculpture in Copenhagen, Denmark

 At the heart of Copenhagen, Tivoli Gardens is the second oldest theme park in the world.
 Rollercoasters draw thrill-seekers to the park during the summer months but it also serves as a concert venue year-round.
-Although usually closed for much of the winter, the park opens for a period in the run-up to Christmas, which is an especially atmospheric time to visit.
-Just remember to wrap up warm!

-Denmark for kids
+Denmark for Children

 The Scandinavian nation doesn't immediately leap out as a kid-friendly destination.
 But of course, there is one big exception.
 Denmark is the home of those famous little bricks!